Fantasia (Fantasia album): Accolades

 On December 6, 2007, Fantasia garnered three 50th Annual Grammy Award nominations, including Best Female R&B Vocal Performance for “When I See U”, Best Contemporary R&B Album for Fantasia, and Best R&B Song for "When I See U".

 Commercial performance

-Fantasia debuted and peaked at number nineteen on US Billboard 200 chart in the week of December 30, 2006. selling 133,000 copies copies.
+Fantasia debuted and peaked at number nineteen on US Billboard 200 chart in the week of December 30, 2006. selling 133,000 copies.
 It also peaked at number two on Top R&B/Hip-Hop Albums.
 On June 15, 2007, Fantasia was certified Gold by Recording Industry Association of America (RIAA).
 In 2010, Billboard reported that the album had sold 530,000 copies in the United States.